federoque/federoque/README.md

 Web Full Stack Developer
 ------------------------

 I am an Industrial Engineer and have worked in industrial plants for many years.
-I´ve been learning programming in a self-taught way until I entered a Web Full Stack development Bootcamp: I realized that coding is my passion.
+I´ve been learning programming in a self-taught way for an year until I entered a Web Full Stack development Bootcamp: I realized that coding is my passion.

 * 🌍  I'm based in Bahía Blanca, Buenos Aires, Argentina.
 * ✉️  You can contact me at [roquefede@gmail.com](mailto:roquefede@gmail.com)